dos-group/vessim/docs/concepts/sil.md

 ### PrometheusSignal

-Pulls a value from a [Prometheus](https://prometheus.io/) query — typical for using real server metrics as the load of a simulated actor:
+Pulls a value from a [Prometheus](https://prometheus.io/) query.
+This is typical for using real server metrics as the load of a simulated actor:

 ```python
 import vessim as vs